Endless Pain

-Endless Pain is the debut studio album by German thrash metal band Kreator, released on 1 October, 1985 by Noise Records.
+Endless Pain is the debut studio album by German thrash metal band Kreator, released in October 1985 by Noise Records.

+Music

-The album combines elements of black metal and thrash metal, ultimately creating a black-metal influenced thrash sound inspired by bands like Venom, Mercyful Fate, and Bathory.
+The album combines elements of early black metal, death metal and thrash metal, ultimately creating a black metal-influenced thrash sound inspired by bands such as Venom, Mercyful Fate, and Bathory.
 On this album both Petrozza and Reil share vocal duties.

+Reception and legacy

+Jason Anderson of AllMusic gave the album two and a half stars out of five.
+He wrote: "This release is hardly an embarrassment, and it should satisfy any fan of the group looking to complete his or her collection, but new listeners searching for Kreator's best '80s material are encouraged to check out the follow-up, Pleasure to Kill, or the exquisite Terrible Certainty before considering Endless Pain."